 Explore the leadership of Wright State University by learning more about the individuals who have served as President.

-Wright State's seventh and current president, Cheryl B. Schrader, assumed the office on July 1, 2017.
+WSU's seventh and current president, Cheryl B. Schrader, assumed the office on July 1, 2017.

 Dr. Goldenberg became president following the death of President Harley E. Flack in 1998.